SamChill/drunkardswalk/README.md

 Compiling the library should be as simple as running `make`.
 The top level makefile can be edited to use different compiler options.

+Installing the library is done with `make install`.
+By default it is installed to `/usr/local/lib`, however if you would like to install to a different location that can be done with `make install PREFIX=/some/other/path`.

+The python bindings can be installed using the include `setup.py` located in the `python` directory.
+By default the library searches standard locations for the compiled shared library installed in the previous step.
+If the library has been installed to a custom directory, the path to the library needs to be set the enironment variable `DRUNKARDSWALK_LIB`.
+This can be done in the bash shell with `export DRUNKARDSWALK_LIB=/path/to/lib/libdrunkardswalk.so`.

 Testing
 -------